FihoFi/urn-mrn-fin/aton/readme.md

 **Segments:**
 <!--ADD: definition of the segments (components)-->

-- `<aspect>` - The aspect defines the particular aspect or characteristic of an Aids to NAvigation.
-The aspect might be identifiaction of the "idea" of the AtoN itself, the structure, equipment or any other component.
-Only aspects defined within this documentationcan be used.
+- `<aspect>` - The aspect defines the particular aspect or characteristic of an Aids to Navigation.
+The aspect might be identifiaction of the AtoN itself, or a structure, equipment or any other component or characteristic.
+Only aspects defined within this documentation can be used.

 - `<identifier>` - The identifier that uniquely identifies the given aspect.
 Each aspect has its own set of identifiers, which are manily managet within an external process.